Run fast for your mother run fast for your father

 Just as she got to it she froze.
 Stop.
 Think.
 Going out there without a weapon would be foolish—even if she didn't know how to use it, having it was better than not.

-She knelt and yanked the shield off the arm of the dead soldier and then picked up his weapon.
+She knelt and yanked the shield off the arm of the dead soldier, affixing it to her right arm before kneeling to pick his weapon off the floor.
 Her fingers were still slick with blood and so she dropped it; the sword clattered to the floor with a loud clang.
 She picked it up again and held it more firmly, surprised at how light it felt in her hand, and then tiptoed over another man's corpse.
 His throat was ravaged into an ugly gash.

 Good job, Prince.

-She heard Prince yelp again, and watched as he charged the two men at the other end of the Cousland family wing, outside the closed door of her parents' bedroom.
-The momentum of his charge bowled one of the men over, and they fell to the ground together.
+She heard Prince yelp again and rushed out of the room in time to see her loyal hound charge two men at the other end of the Cousland family wing.
+They stood outside the closed door of her parents' bedroom.
+The momentum of Prince's charge bowled one of the men over, and they fell to the ground together.
 Prince snapped his powerful jaws trying to get at the man's neck, but the soldier got an armored arm between himself and the dog.
 They rolled on the floor while the other man stood near by them, sword poised to swing at the next opening.

-At the sight of her mabari in mortal peril, Elissa felt her heart beat wildly in her chest.
-She sprinted forward to defend her mabari with no conscious thought of what she would do when she got there, her blood rushing in her ears.
+At the sight of her mabari in mortal peril, Elissa's heart beat wildly in her chest.
+She sprinted forward to defend her mabari with no conscious thought of what she would do when she got there.

 The other man was absorbed enough in the fight that he didn't hear her until she was almost upon him.
 He was too surprised to block the jabbing thrust she made at his throat with her sword.